-- In basic mode without calms or terrain GFS data. - With calms and without terrain GFS data. - Without calms and with terrain GFS data. - Without calms, with terrain and with a fixed deposition velocity of 0.003 m/s GFS data 1.
+- In basic mode without calms or terrain GFS data. - With calms and without terrain GFS data. - Without calms and with terrain GFS data. - Without calms, with terrain and a fixed deposition at 0.003 m/s GFS data.

-For each mode, statistics for the maximum annual mean ammonia concentration at each receptor were compiled for both the existing and proposed scenarios.
+For each mode, statistics for the maximum annual mean ammonia concentration at each receptor were compiled.

 Details of the predicted annual mean ammonia concentrations at each receptor are provided in Table 5.
-In the Table, predicted ammonia concentrations, including those that would lead to a nitrogen deposition rate, that are in excess of the Natural Resources Wales upper threshold (8% of Critical Level or Load for a SPA/SAC/SSSI and 100% of a Critical Level or Load for an AW) are coloured red.
-Concentrations in the range between the Natural Resources Wales upper threshold and lower threshold (1% to 8% for a SPA/SAC/SSSI and 50%2 to 100% for an AW) are coloured blue.
-For convenience, cells referring to the SAC or parts of SSSIs within the SAC are shaded purple, cells referring to the SSSIs are shaded green and cells referring to the AWs are shaded olive.
+In the Table, predicted ammonia concentrations, including those that would lead to a nitrogen deposition rate, that are in excess of the Natural Resources Wales upper threshold (8% of Critical Level or Load for a SSSI and 100% of a Critical Level or Load for an AW) are coloured red.
+Concentrations in the range between the Natural Resources Wales upper threshold and lower threshold (1% to 8% for a SSSI and 50% to 100% for an AW) are coloured blue.
+For convenience, cells referring to the SSSIs are shaded green and cells referring to the AWs are shaded olive.